Rideen/Rideen/README.md

 ### Hi there, I'm Rade - aka [Rideen][website] 👋

-## I'm a Software Developer!
+## I'm a Full-stack Software Developer!
 - 🔭 I’m currently working on several private projects for clients
-- 🌱 I’m currently focused on improving my knowledge in frontend frameworks (Angular, React, Vue)
+- 🌱 I’m currently focused on improving my knowledge in React
 - 👯 I’m looking to collaborate with other developers on interesting projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Learn more amazing technologies
 - ⚡ Fun fact: Aside from technology in general, I really love cars

 ### Connect with me: